mieweb/docs/content/functions/injection-immunization-management/injection-tab.md

 A system setting has to be manually created by MIE to enable this for a client.
 System setting is Scheduler One-Click Checkin Overdue Injections Alert.

-If you need to document you gave the patient a VIS (Vaccine Information Handout), please see next page for instructions, otherwise click the Submit button at the bottom of the screen to submit the injection / immunization record to the patient's chart.
+If you need to document that you gave the patient a VIS (Vaccine Information Handout), please see the next page for instructions, otherwise click the Submit button at the bottom of the screen to submit the injection / immunization record to the patient's chart.
 It will now refresh back to the Injection List for the patient and you will see the complete injection records for the patient in their specific category.

 It also gives a confirmation towards the top that says Successfully added injection record.

 ### Required Fields

 There are system settings where MIE can configure additional fields in the add injection screen to be required.
-If you want more fields than the above standard/default fields that are marked required, the system setting just needs set to include the additional fields to be required for all users when documenting injections.
+If you want more fields than the above standard/default fields that are marked required, the system setting just needs to be set to include the additional fields to be required for all users when documenting injections.
 The value must have { } around it and each field specified out encompassed in quotes.
-Contact your MIE Implementer to have additional fields marked as required for injection adds.
+Contact your MIE Implementer to have additional fields marked as required for adding injections.

 ![](../injection-tab.assets/93f73765cd3d406e2176ab0d122fb578.png)